Matthew-Taber/ss-docs/secret-templates/managing-secret-templates/creating-or-editing-secret-templates/sap-snc-template/index.md

 ### Prerequisites

+#### SAP Server Setup

-- **SAP Server Setup:** Follow the latest SAP documentation for configuring the SAP server and your SAP users to use SNC.
+Follow the latest SAP documentation for configuring the SAP server and your SAP users to use SNC.
+For example:

+1. SSH into your SAP server.

+1. Edit the configuration file:  `/sapmnt/<SystemID>//profile/profilename.pfl`

+1. Add the SNC settings to the end of this file.
+For example:

+   `snc/enable = 1`

+   `snc/gssapi_lib = /usr/sap/NPL/SYS/exe/run/libsapcrypto.so`

+   `snc/identity/as = p:CN=vhcalnplci,OU=Test,O=Thycotic,C=US`

+   `snc/accept_insecure_cpic = 1`

+   `snc/accept_insecure_gui = 1`

+   `snc/accept_insecure_r3int_rfc = 1`

+   `snc/accept_insecure_rfc = 1`

+   `snc/permit_insecure_start = 1`

+   `snc/extid_login_diag = 1`

+   `snc/extid_login_rfc = 1`

+   `snc/data_protection/min = 1`

+1. Verify that the library file path exists on your server (make sure that `libsapcrypto.so` is actually in that directory).

+1. Reboot your server.

+1. When the server is finished, reconnect and restart the SAP server with these commands:

+   `su npladm`

+   `startsap all`

+#### SAP NCO Files

-- **SAP NCO Files:** As with the original SAP Account template, you include the `SAPNCO.dll` and `SAPNCO_UTILS.dll` files in your Secret Server or distributed engine installation.
+As with the original SAP Account template, you include the `SAPNCO.dll` and `SAPNCO_UTILS.dll` files in your Secret Server or distributed engine installation.
 See [SAP Heartbeat and Password Changing](../../../../remote-password-changing/sap-heartbeat-and-password-changing/index.md) for more information.

+#### SAP Cryptographic Library

-- **SAP Cryptographic Library:** In addition to the SAP NCO DLL files, you need to obtain the SAP Cryptographic Library.
+In addition to the SAP NCO DLL files, you need to obtain the SAP Cryptographic Library.
 This should include the library DLL (`sapcrypto.dll`), the license ticket, and the configuration tool (`sapgenpse.exe`).
 Add the DLL file to your Secret Server or distributed engine installation following the same steps as the SAP NCO files.
 For more information on this library, see the [SAP Identity Management Configuration Guide](https://help.sap.com/viewer/4773a9ae1296411a9d5c24873a8d418c/8.0/en-US/3d4ece540ae64e30997498025e37f686.html) .

+#### SAP Server Certificate

+1. Open SAP Trust Manager (STRUST).

+1. Download your SAP’s server certificate from the STRUST transaction.
+Assuming you setup your SAP server correctly, this should be located in the  **SNC SAPCryptolib** folder.

+1. If nothing exists under SNC SAPCryptolib, right click on the folder and select **Create** to create a new PSE under **SNC SAPCryptolib**.

+1. Open the PSE.

+1. Enter a password if prompted.
+(If not, use the **Password** button to set a password).

+1. Click the SNC SAPCryptolib folder.

+1. Double click the **Subject** under **Own Certificate**.

+1. Confirm the certificate details appear in the **Certificate** section.

-- **SAP Server Certificate:** Download your SAP’s server certificate from the STRUST transaction.
-Assuming you setup your SAP server correctly, this should be located at **STRUST \> SNC SAPCryptolib \> Subject Own Certificate**.
-Click the **Export Certificate** icon button at the bottom to open a dialog box, which allows you to download the certificate.
+1. Click the **Export Certificate** icon button at the bottom to open a dialog box, which allows you to download the certificate.

+   > **Note:** If the button is not enabled, you may need to click the Display or Edit (pencil and glasses) button and click the Base64 selection button when prompted and then the green checkmark button to complete the download.

+1.

 ### Personal Security Environment Setup